bsathyamur/Apache-Spark-Programs/readMe.md

 <b> Spark programs using python </b>

  1.Degree of separation - Identify the degree of separation between two comic superheroes using the classical traversal Breadth first   search algorithm

+ 2. Identify popular movies with the dataset from movie ratings dataset

+ 3.

 <b>INSTALLATION</b>: